What Is Comparative Analysis? A Complete Guide to Smarter Decisions

 How Do I Know Which Criteria To Use For My Comparison?

 Choosing the right criteria is everything; get this wrong, and your whole analysis falls apart.
 The best place to start is with your end goal.
-Ask yourself: "What question am I actually trying to answer here?"
+Ask yourself: "What question am I trying to answer here?"
 Every criterion you choose must directly help you answer that question.

 Let's say you're comparing two project management tools to make your team more efficient.
 Your criteria shouldn't be a random list of features.
 Instead, you'd focus on things that directly impact efficiency, like: